Structural funding for sustainable collaboration

 All LTP initiatives have to be submitted online.
 The initiatives will be published on the NWO website.
 After that, a pre-proposal has to be submitted.
 These pre-proposals are assessed in competition by a broad committee, on the criteria impact and strategic importance, long-term perspective, scientific quality, and composition of the consortium.
 Based on the advice from the selection committee, NWO will select long-term programs that are eligible for submission of a full proposal.
 For these selected programmes, NWO makes a financial reservation.
 That means that when a full proposal meets the quality criteria, the LTP can receive funding from NWO.
 To optimize the financial reservations that NWO makes, these are based on the private cash commitment that a pre-proposal can realize.
 To submit a pre-proposal, a consortium has to have at least €900.000,- private cash commitment.

-All full proposals for long-term programs are assessed on the four criteria mentioned above.
-This way, NWO guarantees to all partners that each research program is of high quality.
+All full proposals for long-term programmes are assessed on the four criteria mentioned above.
+This way, NWO guarantees to all partners that each research programme is of high quality.
 Each full proposal is individually assessed by independent, international referees and by an assessment committee.
 Therefore this assessment process for each LTP is started when the full proposal and consortium agreement are ready.
 NWO gives each selected pre-proposal a deadline of 12 months after selection to finish the full proposal and consortium agreement.